thedufer/networking-blog/_posts/2018-01-21-going-the-distance.markdown

-In the end, instead of needing a fully connected graph like we did with our last protocol, we'll be able to get away with simpler graphs - at the cost of additional nodes, since non-edge nodes will be reserved for acting as switches.
+In the end, instead of needing a fully connected graph like we did with our last protocol, we'll be able to get away with simpler graphs - at the cost of additional nodes, since non-edge nodes will be reserved for acting as hubs.

 ### Addresses